DeepMReye/HMMeye/README.md

 Ideally, you scanning sequence uses a P>>A phase encoding direction, leading the eyes to be slightly stretched out to the front (unlike A>>P).
 However, either might work.

 ### Step 2: Preprocess your fMRI data
 Preprocess your data using [fMRIprep](https://fmriprep.org/en/stable/).
 Avoid smoothing.
 At minimum, perform realignment (i.e., head-motion correction) using your favorite preprocessing pipeline.
+Already preprocessed eye-voxel data required to run the 'run_HMMeye.ipynb' notebook are available for download on  [Open Science Framework](https://osf.io/baw39/) in the 'eye_voxel_data' folder.

 ### Step 3: Install DeepMReye and BrainIAK